danielsobrado/personal-blog/content/post/functional-concepts.md

 ## Introduction

-Functional programming is a programming paradigm, based on some principles
+Functional programming is a programming paradigm, based on mathematical principles.
+The principles of functional programming are to avoid changing the state and to avoid mutating data.

+Functional programming is declarative, we use expressions instead of statements.

 ## Advantages